shrine-maiden-heavy-industries/torii-usb/docs/index.rst

 ========================================
-LUNA: USB Multitool and Gateware Library
+SOL: USB Multitool and Gateware Library
 ========================================

-This is the documentation for the LUNA gateware library; and the developer document for the LUNA USB multitool hardware and software.
+This is the documentation for the SOL gateware library; and the developer document for the SOL USB multitool hardware and software.

 .. image:: images/board_readme_side.jpg